Key particle weighs in a bit heavy, confounding physicists

 “It’s an incredibly delicate measurement, it requires understanding of various calibrations of various little effects,” said Claudio Campagnari, a particle physicist at the University of California Santa Barbara, who wasn’t part of the Fermi team.
 “These guys are really good.
 And I take them very seriously.
 But I think at the end of the day what we need is a confirmation by another experiment.”

-The finding is important because of its potential affect on the standard model of physics.
+The finding is important because of its potential effect on the standard model of physics.

 “Nature has facts,” Duke’s Kotwal said.
 “The model is the way we understand those facts.”